 U.S. Export Administration Regulations - Links to important EAR information for exporters.

 U.S. Department of State Directorate of Defense Trade Controls - Advancing national strategic objectives and U.S. foreign policy goals through timely enforcement of defense trade controls and the formulation of defense trade policy.

-U.S. Department of State Bureau of Nonproliferation - Leading U.S. efforts to prevent the spread of weapons of mass destruction and their missile delivery systems; to secure nuclear materials in the states of the former Soviet Union; and to promote nuclear safety and the protection of nuclear materials worldwide.
+U.S. Department of State Bureau of International Security and Nonproliferation - Leading U.S. efforts to prevent the spread of WMD -- whether nuclear, biological, chemical, or radiological -- and their delivery systems; to secure nuclear materials in the states of the former Soviet Union; and to promote nuclear safety and the protection of nuclear materials worldwide.

 U.S. Department of Commerce

 U.S. Department of Commerce, Bureau of Industry and Security - Advancing U.S. national security, foreign policy, and economic interests.

 Introduction to Commerce Department's Export Controls - Overview of the Bureau of Industry and Security's Recent Efforts to Streamline and Strengthen Export Controls

 Bureau of Immigration and Customs Enforcement - Identifying and shutting down vulnerabilities in the nation’s border, economic, transportation and infrastructure security, and preventing acts of terrorism by targeting the people, money, and materials that support terrorist and criminal activities.

 Project Shield America - Obtaining the assistance and cooperation of companies involved in the manufacture, sale, and export of strategic technology and munitions items of U.S. origin.

 Export Enforcement Coordination Center - The Center strengthens the enforcement of U.S. export laws through the facilitation of partner agency communication and collaboration to keep our nation safe.
 HSI, as part of the Department of Homeland Security (DHS), manages and operates the Export Enforcement Coordination Center.